enram/data-repository/file_transfer/README.md

 **Remark:** In case of trouble, first check any error messages in the `cronlog_enram` file or check the system logs in the `/var/log` folder.

-**Remark:** As the Amazon EC2 instance is actually an Ubuntu machine in the AWS cloud, this could also be any other server that is properly configured.
-However, the specific access rights to the Amazon S3 makes should be adapted when running the service on another machine.
+**Remark:** The Amazon EC2 instance is merely an Ubuntu Machine in the AWS cloud.
+It is therefore possible to replicate this setup on any other server, as long as it is configured properly, especially the access rights to the Amazon S3 bucket.